.Address: Canterbury Christ Church University , Kent, CT1 1QU, U.K.

 Research Grants

-The Research Grants scheme was established to commemorate the Society’s Centenary in 1993.
-Under this scheme the Society anticipates making at least five awards per year, each with a value of up to £1,000, to support research on molluscs that is likely to lead to publication.
-Grants are preferentially conferred on students and researchers without professional positions, but without regard to nationality or membership of the Society.
-Preference is also given to discrete research projects that fall within the subject areas covered by the Society’s journal, Journal of Molluscan Studies.
+Preference for both award types is given to discrete research projects that fall within the subject areas covered by The Society’s journal, Journal of Molluscan Studies.
 Applicants should bear in mind these criteria when submitting an application.
-In addition applications will be assessed in terms of scientific merit, significance and financial value of the research project, and the degree to which the proposed research will benefit the scientific aspirations of the applicant.
+In addition applications will be assessed in terms of scientific merit, significance and justification of budget requested, and the degree to which the proposed research will benefit the scientific aspirations of the applicant.

 Conditions

-Recipients of Research Grants are required to submit a brief report to the Society within a month of completing the work supported by the award.
-In addition, an article of approximately 1000 words should be submitted for publication in ‘The Malacologist’, the Society’s newsletter.
-Any delay or alteration of the work originally proposed should be notified in advance to the Honorary Awards Secretary at the above address.
-Financial support from the Society should be acknowledged in any publication arising from the research.
+Recipients of all Research Grants are required to submit a report to the Society within a month of completing the work supported by the award.
+This report should be written as an article of approximately 1000 words for publication in The Malacologist, the Society’s newsletter.
+Any delay or alteration of the work originally proposed should be notified in advance by email to the Honorary Awards Secretary at the above address.

 For Research Grants, payment will be made to the successful applicant before the work commences.